gulcalikli/gulcalikli.github.io/_pages/about.md

 News
 ======
 <ul>
+<li><b>March 2026:</b> Our paper "Practical Feasibility of Sustainable Software Engineering Tools
+  and Techniques" with Satwik Ghanta and Peggy Gregory has been accepted at <b>FSE 2026 Industry Track</b>.
+This is Satwik's second (Core A ranked) paper as a part of his PhD thesis (jointly supervised with Peggy Gregory).
+Great work Satwik!</li>

 <li><b>January 2026:</b> Our paper "Automated Test Suite Enhancement Using Large Language Models with Few-shot Prompting" with Alex Chudic has been accepted at <b>ICPC 2026</b> (The International Conference on Program Comprehension).
 The paper was based on Alex's MSci (Level 5 undergraduate) project.
 Well done Alex!</li>